 What Are Colony Forming Units?

 Probiotics in supplements are measured in colony forming units, or CFUs.
 This measurement indicates the number of viable cells, and can range from billions to megabillions!
 However, it’s important to know that more is not necessarily better when it comes to CFUs.
-If you’re comparing probiotic supplements, be sure to check that CFU levels have been clinically studied for effectiveness.
+If you’re comparing probiotic supplements, be sure to check that CFU levels are clearly connected to a health benefit.
 Just putting in a laundry list of bacteria in huge amounts doesn’t necessarily mean they’ll do what you expect.
 Clinical studies show that key probiotic strains like Lactobacillus can be effective in amounts of 5 or 10 billion, for example.

 What Is Gut Flora?